moteutsch/Practical-OOP/article.markdown

 Correct object-oriented design dictates that you should write decoupled code.
 Each class should have a single responsibility.
 Well, how then do we combine these independent classes to perform our business logic?

 The Service Layer pattern addresses this problem.
-We group all our systems operations (e.g., signing up, sending invitation emails to friends, etc.) into service classes, one service per operation, or group of closely-related operations.
+We group all our systems operations (e.g., signing up, sending invitation emails to friends, etc.) into service classes, one service per operation or group of closely-related operations.
 We decouple these service classes from the classes they use to do their job.
 This allows us to reuse the services between different use-cases, say the web interface and the CLI interface, the front- and back-end interfaces, and so on.

-[Where to put this?: [For the web interface, we'll need three pages: a page for choosing a quiz, a page for answering questions, and a "results" page with the users score.
-The controllers for these pages will just pass the request data to the service and then send the results to the view.]]

 ## Getting Started

-We'll be using Slim for the MVC framework.
+We'll be using Slim as our MVC framework.
 We'll install Slim with Composer, the dependency management tool.
 Create a directory for the project and run the following command inside:

     curl -sS https://getcomposer.org/installer | php